 - Add the sliced onions, broth, and wine to the bottom of your crock pot bowl.
 Place place the seasoned beef roast into the bowl over the onions.

 - Set the crock pot to cook on low for 8-10 hours, until the beef is fork-tender.

-- Remove the meat from the crock pot and shred it using two forks.
-Return the shredded meat to the crock pot and mix it with the juices and onions.
-At this point the meat can be kept warm over low heat for 1-2 hours, or it can be turned to high heat and heated for an additional 10-15 minutes to heat through and serve immediately.
+- Remove the meat from the crock pot and shred it using two forks (or, slice it thinly against the grain).
+Return the meat to the crock pot and mix it with the juices and onions.
+At this point the meat can be kept warm over low heat for 1-2 hours, or it can simply be heated for an additional 10-15 minutes to heat through and serve immediately.